Compliance – the Difference between Profit and Loss

 In today’s business climate, who can afford not to be compliant?
 One incident can potentially wipe out all profits, if not shutter your doors forever.

 If you’re concerned with keeping up with the ever-changing regulatory landscape, Sequoyah Group can help.
-Trust our HR experts to track the changes in health care reform and to keep your company updated on the latest requirements.
+We track changes in health care reform and publish them on our site to help you keep up with the latest employer requirements.

 - Medicare/Medicaid Notifications and Filings